-These Images From 2016 Actually Prove Love Trumps Hate
+These 2016 Images Actually Prove Love Trumps Hate

 Thanks in no small part to the United States presidential election, some people are feeling pretty horrible about 2016.
 As we approach the new year, though, I believe we must accept the results of the election and focus our energy on the political fights to come, both at the federal and local levels.
 The next four years will see a significant political battle over how we Americans define our own country: whether we choose inclusivity or fear; whether we work together to support women and minorities; and whether we view our responsibilities to our foreign allies as moral obligations or as mere opportunity to amass power.
 Ultimately, while this was a frustrating and sometimes frightening year, it is still worthwhile to look for the good in the world around us, because approaching 2017 with a negative attitude will not make life any easier.

 With that in mind, here are some photos to inspire you to continue to do good in 2017 and to remind you that there is still plenty of good in this country and in this world.
 The next four years are going to be challenging and difficult, to be sure, but we do have the ability to affect change.

 This Man Made A Powerful Gesture To Show Muslims They Are Welcome In Texas

 In response to violent incidents of anti-Muslim hate crimes being on the rise (up 67 percent in 2015 from the year prior, according to the FBI), Dallas resident Justin Normand made a sign to show Muslim Texans that they are welcome there.
 In a Facebook post, Normand explained that he felt motivated by his own Presbyterian religion to show up to support "marginalized" and "targeted" people.

 These Girls Are The Superhero Team America Needs